shvamath/VkPlay/README.md

 # VkPlay
-Music Player for vk.com, which allows listen and dwonload audio files from vk.com Right now main features are not working, since vk has blocked access to audio APIs.
+Music Player for vk.com, which allows listen and dwonload audio files from vk.com
+ - VK has blocked access to some audio APIs.